Most recent update: July 4, 2014 : This page is not written for or intended for use in legal endeavors.

 Regarding balance testing, moving platform posturography, ENG and rotatory chair testing all are useful.
 Posturography is the most sensitive of these three for concussion looking for nonspecific effects.
 ENG and rotatory chair testing are useful primarily to exclude ear damage.

 All of these tests have the problem of detecting invalid tests.
-Athletes typically are eager to return to play, even though they may be impaired.
+Athletes typically are eager to return to play, even though they may be mentally impaired.
 On the other hand, individuals who are hoping to benefit financially from their injury, such as persons in litigation or seeking disability compensation, may exaggerate their balance or cognitive deficits.
 Both the IMPACT test and the posturography test have methods of detecting invalid or "aphysiologic" patterns.

 In any case, while dizziness and nausea symptoms accompanying the entity called "concussion" in the literature usually resolve over 6 weeks, cognitive symptoms and headaches may persist longer.
-Hoffer et al (2004) suggested that dizziness symptoms persisted an average of 39 weeks -- about 9 months, and that return to work usually occured at about 16 weeks.
+Hoffer et al (2004) suggested that dizziness symptoms persisted an average of 39 weeks -- about 9 months, and that return to work usually occurred at about 16 weeks.
 Hoffer was reporting symptoms from military trauma rather than sports.
 In athletes, concussion symptoms resolve quickly -- within 2 weeks(d'Hemecourt, 2011).
 Of course, sports concussions usually involve a population of people who are otherwise very healthy.

 Occasionally symptoms are permanent.
 As noted above, in many cases, chronic symptoms are psychological in origin.
 Balance symptoms after concussion generally (i.e. 50% of the time) resolve by 10 days (Peterson et al, 2003).
 Nevertheless, there are many persons who have longer lasting symptoms.
 Our experience has been that balance symptoms post neck injury can take much longer to resolve.